kaliMontana/Kastro_qa_guru_allure_report__github_automation_test_hw10/README.md

 [pytest]
 addopts = --alluredir=allure-results

-- Or Additional argument for test in pycharm: --alluredir=allure-results
+- Or Additional argument for each test in pycharm: --alluredir=allure-results

 - Start from terminal: python -m pytest